aryafmdev/Cinepedia-Movie-Explorer/README.md

-# Cinepedia - Movie Explorer
+# CinemaPedia - Movie Explorer

-**Cinepedia** is a web-based movie search application developed with Next.js, TypeScript, and TailwindCSS.
+**CinemaPedia** is a web-based movie search application developed with Next.js, TypeScript, and TailwindCSS.
 This app allows users to explore, discover, and learn about various movies from around the world.
-With a responsive design and a user-friendly interface, Cinepedia offers a fast and enjoyable movie browsing experience.
+With a responsive design and a user-friendly interface, CinemaPedia offers a fast and enjoyable movie browsing experience.

 ## Key Features:
 - **Movie Search**: Discover various movies based on title, genre, or release year.